 Culture in Society and in the Workplace

 In general, culture can be defined as the way of life for an entire society.
 It is comprised of the social norms that guide behavior as people lead their lives.
-We know what culture means in social settings outside of work.
-In the workplace, we know from organizational culture assessment data that workplace culture describes the way people think, behave, and interact but within the sphere of the norms shaped and accepted by the company’s leadership.
+In the workplace, organizational culture assessment data tells us that workplace culture describes the way people think, behave, and interact within the norms shaped and accepted by the company’s leadership and employee population.
 How might that affect the concept of using team norms to create change?

 With the increased use of people analytics, people managers report that it can be easy to forget that most employees experience their workplaces as social settings.
 People go to work and interact, first and foremost, as humans.
-The most effective people leaders support, nourish, and enable collaborative relationships that establish trust and are mutually beneficial to individuals, teams, and the organization.
+The most effective people leaders:

 How the Research Informs Us